 Sarcoma is cancer that develops in the tissues that support and connect parts of the body.
 These include bone, fat, muscle, and soft tissue.
-Cancer begins when healthy cells change and grow uncontrollably.
+Cancer begins when healthy cells change and grow out of control.
 They form a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant.
 This means that it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

 Osteosarcoma is a cancer of the bone that destroys tissue and weakens the bone.
 It develops from immature bone cells that normally form new bone tissue.

-Places osteosarcoma begins
+Places where osteosarcoma begins

-It most often starts in the bones around the knee joint, either at the femur, which is the lower end of the thigh bone, or the tibia, which the upper end of the shin bone.
+Osteosarcoma most often starts in the bones around the knee joint, either at the femur, which is the lower end of the thigh bone, or the tibia, which is the upper end of the shin bone.
 The next most common place osteosarcoma begins is in the humerus.
 This is the upper arm bone close to the shoulder.